German–Yugoslav Partisan negotiations: March negotiations

 Partisans with captured German major Arthur Strecker, who was offered in exchange for captured partisans.

-From 20 January 1943, the Partisans had been hard-pressed by the Axis Case White offensive.
+From 20 January 1943, the Partisans had been hard-pressed by the Axis Operation Weiss offensive.
 Throughout that offensive, Partisan Supreme Headquarters engaged the Germans in negotiations to gain time to cross the Neretva River.
 In late February or early March 1943, the Partisans captured a German officer and about 25 soldiers, who joined about 100 Croatian Home Guards, and 15 Italian officers and 600 soldiers already being held as prisoners of war by the Partisans.
-Due to their desperate situation at this stage of Case White, and their need to delay the Axis in order to cross the Neretva river before the Germans struck, they decided to use the recently captured German officer to initiate negotiations.
+Due to their desperate situation at this stage of Operation Weiss, and their need to delay the Axis in order to cross the Neretva river before the Germans struck, they decided to use the recently captured German officer to initiate negotiations.
 The German historians Ladislaus Hory and Martin Broszat concluded that at this critical period, Tito was also concerned that by the end of the war the attrition to his Partisan forces would be such that Mihailović's Chetniks would be more powerful.
 They suggest that Tito may have been willing to agree to a truce with the Germans in order to destroy the Chetniks.

 Milovan Đilas was the main Partisan delegate for the negotiations at both Gornji Vakuf and Zagreb.

 The negotiations commenced on 11 March 1943 in Gornji Vakuf.
 According to the historian Jozo Tomasevich, the three Partisans tasked with the negotiations show the importance that the Partisans placed on the outcome.
 They were: Koča Popović, Spanish Civil War veteran and commander of the 1st Proletarian Division; Milovan Đilas, a member of the Partisan Supreme Headquarters and member of the Politburo of the Communist Party of Yugoslavia (using the alias of Miloš Marković); and Velebit (using the alias of Dr. Vladimir Petrović).
 The German negotiators were led by the commander of the 717th Infantry Division Generalleutnant (Major General) Benignus Dippold, one of his staff officers and a Hitler Youth representative.
 In their written statement, the Partisans: